ErpNetDocs/webclient/introduction/social/meet.md

 - **Automatic file management**<br>
   Recordings are saved in the corresponding Files section, with system-generated names based on date and time.

+---

 ## Getting Started

-This guide shows how to start and join a meeting from the **Groups** section.

 ### Start a meeting from a Group

 _You are the initiating participant_

-1. From within the Group, navigate to tab **Meet** and click on it.
+1. From within the Group, navigate to tab **Meet** and click on it.<br>
    An informative page opens.
-2. Click on the button "Start Meeting"
+2. Click on the button "Start Meeting"<br>
    A lobby page opens.
 It contains all group members.
-3. Select the participating members - the host member - you - is preselected and cannot be unchecked.
+3. Select the participating members - the host member - you - is preselected and cannot be unchecked.<br>
-4. Click "Start"
+4. Click "Start"<br>
    The video conferencing page opens and the meeting starts immediately.

 💡 A system message is automatically posted in the group chat to notify members that the meeting has started.